Skip to main content

 2. Tap Network & internet.

-3. Toggle Wi-Fi to the ‘on’ position or tap SIM cards and then Preferred SIM for to switch from MTN to Vodacom or vice versa.
+3. Toggle Wi-Fi to the ‘on’ position or (if you're using an older version of the Khumo/Khumo Print which has two SIM cards) tap SIM cards and then Preferred SIM for to switch from MTN to Vodacom or vice versa.

-If you’ve added your Khumo/Khumo Print to your account via the Yoco App (mobile or web) and this error appears, it means that there’s an allocation issue.
+If you’ve added your Khumo/Khumo Print or Khumo 2/Khumo Print 2 to your account via the Yoco App (mobile or web) and this error message appears, it means that there’s an allocation issue.

 Did this answer your question?